HALIFAX - Nova Scotia Liquor Corp. profits were up in the first quarter of the year despite a drop in sales to bars and restaurants.

 N.S.
 Liquor, Nova Scotia Liquor Top of page

-It is with great sadness that we announce the passing of Bertha Dale Langille (Topple)…
+It is with profound sadness that we announce the passing of H. "Elly" Desplanque-Deventer, age…